Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

-- Insertional Achilles tendinitis is usually associated with tightness through your hamstring muscles in your calf muscle.
+- Insertional Achilles tendinitis is usually associated with tightness through the hamstring muscles in your calf muscle.

-- Yes it is true that the older you get, the stiffer your tendons in your joints generally tend to get.
+- Yes, indeed, the older you get, the stiffer your tendons in your joints generally tend to get.

-- People who are usually in their 40s, 50s and 60s tend to have more stiffness especially with a high workload.
+- People usually in their 40s, 50s, and 60s tend to have more stiffness, especially with a high workload.

 - I see this most commonly with people who spend the majority of the day standing.

-- Achilles tendinitis usually develops gradually over years or decades and it is not linked with a single injury.
+- Achilles tendinitis usually develops gradually over years or decades and is not linked to a single injury.

 - Running and jumping can significantly make the back of your heel pain worse.